creditkarma/good-influx/README.md

   - `[prefix]` - applied to each measurement name.
 Useful if you want to limit the scope of your measurements to a specific service.
 You can specify a string, or an array of strings (recommended).
 Arrays will be joined by *prefixDelimiter* below.
 For example, using `prefix: ['my', 'awesome', 'service']` the `ops` measurement will be renamed to
   `my/awesome/service/ops`
   - `[prefixDelimiter]` - Used to delimit measurement prefix arrays defined in *prefix* above.
 Defaults to `/`.
-  - `[customLogFormatters]` - This options allows you to report specific log events based on tag.
+  - `[customLogFormatters]` - This options allows you to report specific log events based on tag (Note the first matching tag in `event.tags` will be used, it's better to have specific tags in practice).
 Ordinarily, log events are sent as a string.
 However, you may want to extract a custom data field and send it to Influx in a more searchable format.
 For example:
 ```json
 {
   "event": "log",